 Ok then, an eco-friendly home sounds great doesn’t it?
 But what exactly does it entail?
 And is it a feasible achievement?

-A greener, more eco-friendly home will always have the 4 R’s of sustainability at its heart:
+A greener home will always have the 3 main R’s of sustainability at its heart:

-Thanks to the volume of great information out there, it’s entirely feasible to live in a greener, more energy efficient and eco-friendly home in 2022
+Thanks to the volume of great information and new technology out there, it’s certainly possible to live in a more sustainable, energy efficient and eco home in 2022.

 A big part of the process in creating a fully eco-friendly home comes during the construction phase with material choice and methods playing a crucial role.
+Many building materials, such as cement, have a negative impact on the environment, but you can even get new materials like green cement now.
 This is a huge, intricate area of discussion.

 Facts and benefits of going green at home

 With a slight clue in the name, an eco-friendly home will benefit eco-systems around us.

 It will help your home play a positive role in the environment rather than contribute to destroying and degrading it.
 But what about the other benefits to you?